Nitanshu715/Cloud-Security/README.md

-Screenshots and supporting documentation may also be stored inside the respective experiment directories.
+Each experiment directory contains its own detailed documentation and supporting material.